Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture: Two-species dipole mode spectrum

 \subsection{Dipole modes}

 Solving the equations of motion (\ref{eq:eqsmotion}) as outlined in App.~\ref{app:eqmotion}, we obtain the complete mode spectrum with its complex-valued eigenfrequencies and eigenvectors.
-We find that, under realistic experimental conditions, the dissipative friction effect generally dominates over the reactive mean-field effect.
-Effects related to attraction or repulsion between the two components stay rather weak, but it is interesting to note already at this point that they break the symmetry of the dissipative interaction, the latter being the same on both sides of the resonance.
-Here we focus our discussion on the general behavior in the case of dissipative coupling ($\kappa=0$), deferring a discussion of the weaker effects induced by the reactive coupling to the later Sec.~\ref{sec:Dycrossovermode}.
+We find that, under {our typical experimental conditions}, the dissipative friction effect generally dominates over the reactive mean-field effect. {Note that this stands in contrast to experiments on dipole oscillations of mixed superfluids~\cite{Ferrierbarbut2014amo, Wu2018cdo}, where the reactive coupling plays the dominant role.} {Here we focus our discussion on the general behavior in the case of dissipative coupling, at this point setting $\kappa=0$ and deferring a discussion of the weaker effects} induced by the reactive coupling to the later Sec.~\ref{sec:Dycrossovermode}.

-In Figs.~\ref{fig:TheoryCurve}(a) and (b) we show the frequencies and damping rates of the modes as a function of the friction parameter $\beta$, assuming typical experimental conditions.
-Most importantly, we have to distinguish between regimes of weak and strong friction, separated by a critical value of the friction parameter ($\beta_{\rm cr} \approx 2000\,{\rm s}^{-1}$ in our example).
+{ In Fig.~\ref{fig:TheoryCurve}, we show the dipole-mode frequencies (a) and damping rates (b) as a function of the friction parameter $\beta$, assuming typical experimental conditions.
+The behavior illustrates the transition of the system from a weakly coupled regime, where the oscillations of the two species keep their individual character, to a hydrodynamic regime, where both species behave jointly.
+This transition is marked by a critical value of the friction parameter ($\beta_{\rm cr} \approx 2000\,{\rm s}^{-1}$ in our example).
 For weak friction, the system exhibits two damped oscillatory modes, which in the uncoupled limit correlate with the independent oscillations of the two species at their bare frequencies $\omega_{\rm Dy}$ and $\omega_{\rm K}$.
 With increasing dissipative coupling, the two frequencies approach each other and damping increases for both modes.
-Once the critical damping rate $\beta_{\rm cr}$ is reached, one of the two oscillatory modes (in the following referred to as ``K mode'') becomes overdamped and splits up into two purely exponential modes.
-With further increasing dissipative coupling the damping of one of these modes increases (``fast damping mode''), while it decreases for the other one (``slow damping mode'').
+Once the critical damping rate $\beta_{\rm cr}$ is reached, one of the two oscillatory modes becomes overdamped and splits up into two purely exponential modes.
+Under the conditions of our experiments, this splitting happens for the mode correlated with the bare oscillation of the K component and we thus refer to this mode as ``K mode''.
+With further increasing dissipative coupling the damping of one of these exponential modes increases (``fast damping mode''), while it decreases for the other one (``slow damping mode''). }